 In 2022/23, GMFRS and the Deputy Mayor received total funding of £124m.
 This was made up of Government grant funding of £55.5 million including specific grant funding for pension, national insurance increase and business rates.
-As part of the Mayoral Precept the Mayor approved an increase of £5 (for a Band D property) for Fire and Rescue Services in 2022/23 which provided precept income of £52.8 million.

-In addition, GMFRS received a 1% share of localised Business Rates growth of £9.5m, applied £6.2m of earmarked reserves and provisions and received £1.7m of other external income.
+As part of the Mayoral Precept the Mayor approved an increase of £5 (for a Band D property) for Fire and Rescue services in 2022/23 which provided precept income of £52.8 million.
+In addition GMFRS received a 1% share of localised Business Rates growth of £9.5m, applied £6.2m of earmarked reserves and provisions and received £1.7m of other external income.

 The 2022/23 financial plan for GMFRS included funding for marauding terrorist attack at a cost of £1.4m and pay award assumptions of 2%.
 The most significant budget variance at the end of 2022/23 related to the employees pay and pensions budget with an overspend of £4.3m, the majority of which was due to the pay award.
 Uniformed staff pay award was agreed at 7% and non-uniformed at £1,925 per whole time equivalent.
 Premises related expenditure also overspent by £1.6m in the areas of utilities and fuel.
 The additional expenditure was funded from earmarked reserves.

-GMFRS Resources 2022/23 GMFRS Expenditure 2022/23 Government Grant (£55.5 million) Employees (£97.3 million) Precept Income (£52.8 million) Premises (£6.5 million) Localised Business Rates (£9.5 million) Transport (£2.4 million) Reserves and Provisions (£6.2 million) Supplies and Services (£16.7 million) Other Income (£1.7 million) Capital Financial Costs (£1.1million)
+GMFRS Resources GMFRS Expenditure

+2022/23 2022/23

+Government grant Employees

+£55.5 million £97.3 million

+Precept income Premises

+£52.8 million £6.5 million

+Localised Business Rates Transport

+£9.5 million £2.4 million

+Reserves and provisions Supplies and Services

+£6.2 million £16.7 million

+Other Income Capital Financing Costs

+£1.7 million £1.1 million

-GMFRS - Where the money came from 2022/2023
+GMFRS - Where the money came from 2022/23

-GMFRS - Where the money was spent 2022/2023
+GMFRS - Where the money was spent 2022/23